 No student shall be given over-the-counter medication during school hours except with written request from the parent/guardian.
 Written permission is given on the student’s emergency form.

 No student shall be given prescription medication during school hours except with written request from a licensed physician/healthcare provider who has the responsibility for the medical management of the student.
 All such requests must be signed by the parent/guardian.
 These authorizations must be renewed whenever the prescription changes and at the beginning of each new school year.

-All medication (prescription and over-the-counter) including aspirin, cough drops, etc., must be stored and dispensed in the health office.
+All medication, prescription and over-the-counter, must be stored and dispensed in the health office.
 All medication must be provided in the container in which it was purchased.
 If it is a prescribed medication, it must be in the original container with the prescription label attached and must be prescribed to the student to whom it will be administered.
 School personnel cannot give medication brought to school in a plastic bag, plastic ware, or any other repackaging.
 Out-of-date medication will not be given.
 An adult must bring the medication to the school along with the completed authorization form.
 Students are not allowed to have medication in their possession at school.
-This practice provides for the safety of all students on campus.
+This practice allows for the safety of all students on campus.
 The only exception to this policy is if the student’s well-being is in jeopardy and the medication, such as an inhaler for asthma, is carried on his/her person.
 The appropriate release forms can be obtained from the school office and must include a statement from the physician that the student’s well-being is in jeopardy unless he/she carries the medication.

 - Parents/guardians shall be encouraged to cooperate with the physician to develop a schedule so the necessity for taking medication at school will be minimized or eliminated.

 - Parents or guardians will assume full responsibility for the supply and transportation of all medications to and from school.